 Some burning may happen the first few times the person urinates.
 If the burning lasts longer, it may be a sign of an infection.

 Watch closely for changes in the person's health.
-Be sure to contact their doctor if you notice any problems or if they are unable to urinate at all.
+Be sure to contact the doctor if you notice any problems or if the person is unable to urinate at all.

 Where can you learn more?

 Enter X535 in the search box to learn more about "Learning About How to Care for a Person's Indwelling Urinary Catheter".